Esri/workflowmanager-samples/ServiceBased/README.md

 Sample tools that help administer workflow items.

 ## Features
 These sample tools are script tools that utilize the Python API to perform various tasks against the ArcGIS Workflow Manager workflow items.
-They are broken out into subfolders by version.

 * [10_9_x](./10_9_x/) - These tools are compatible with ArcGIS Workflow Manager versions 10.9 and 10.9.1.

    - The AdminTools.zip contains script tools that allow workflow admins to import, export, and transfer workflows.
    - The RecPost_Tool.zip contains a script tool that may be published as a geoprocessing service to reconcile and post branch versions.

-* [11_x](./11_x/) - These tools are compatible with ArcGIS Workflow Manager versions 11.0 and later.

 ## Instructions